 Brief: A new-generation radar-guided, all-weather, beyond-visual-range air-to-air missile carried by fighters, with high capability to attack low-altitude targets.
-Pilot may aim and fire several AMRAAMs simultaneously at multiple targets and perform evasive maneuvers.
+Pilot may aim and fire several Advanced Medium-Range Air-to-Air Missiles simultaneously at multiple targets and perform evasive maneuvers.